4. Human brain memory

 Up until now, we have talked about the memory's automatic operation mechanisms; indubitably, you can influence which information save and which not.

 The fact that the more someone studies a subject the more retains is nothing new.
 However the operation of the transfer from short-term to medium-term memory is unconscious, the brain detects interest according to the number of times it has dealt with a subject.

-An important leap occurs when dealing with a subject on different days in order to memorize certain information.
+An important leap occurs when dealing with a subject on different days to memorize certain information.
 The memory manager will then find references to the subject in the most superficial layers of medium-term memory, and there will be a tendency to save more firmly, or, in other words, in the subsequent layers of medium-term memory.